 Anna Grasskamp is Principal Investigator of the RGC-funded project Ocean Objects: Maritime Material Culture in Southern China from a Global Perspective (GRF 12603017).

-Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture.
-While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context during the early modern period.
+Anna Grasskamp’s research focuses on artistic exchanges between China and Europe in visual and material culture of the early modern period.
+While her previous work investigated transcultural framing strategies her current interest lies in the study of maritime material culture in a global context.

 “Spirals and Shells: Breasted Vessels in Sixteenth-Century Nuremberg,” Res: Anthropology and aesthetics 67/68 (2016/17): 146-163.